allinurl/goaccess/README.md

     # sed -n '/5\/Nov\/2010/,/5\/Dec\/2010/ p' access.log | goaccess -a

+#### Virtual Hosts ####

+Assuming your log contains the virtual host field.
+For instance:

+    vhost.com:80 10.131.40.139 - - [02/Mar/2016:08:14:04 -0600] "GET /shop/bag-p-20 HTTP/1.1" 200 6715 "-" "Apache (internal dummy connection)"

+And you would like to append the virtual host to the request in order to see which virtual host the top urls belong to

+    awk '$8=$1$8' access.log | goaccess -a

 To exclude a list of virtual hosts you can do the following:

     # grep -v "`cat exclude_vhost_list_file`" vhost_access.log | goaccess

+#### Files & Status Codes ####

 To parse specific pages, e.g., page views, `html`, `htm`, `php`, etc. within a
 request: